christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 TODO original raft is CP (in CAP) and PC/EC (in PACELC)

+- Single leader: "Single master computing means somehow we order the changes." one factor to ensure strong consistency

 - leader election, log replication, configuration changes, log compaction

 - Messages